Risperdal (risperidone) is commonly prescribed to adolescents who are diagnosed with mental health issues such as bipolar disorder and autism.

 Do not suddenly stop taking Risperdal unless you have talked with a physician.
 Reducing dosage should be done with physician supervision so your body can adjust properly.
 If you stop taking it immediately, you may suffer other serious withdrawal symptoms like insomnia, irritability and hallucinations.

 You may suffer temporary withdrawal symptoms if you immediately stop taking Risperdal completely.
-Only change your medication schedule after consulting your physician and discussing your concerns.
+Change your medication schedule only after consulting your physician and discussing your concerns.
 It is important that you are cautious when reducing dosage of any medication.

 How Can Filing A Risperdal Lawsuit Help Me?